Treatments Options Against Breast Cysts

 The application of cold or hot compresses helps soothe sensitive breasts.
 They have an anti-inflammatory and analgesic effect that can give you relief from the pain within minutes.

-The diuretic, detoxifying and anti-inflammatory properties of certain natural infusions and teas can help reduce the size of cysts.
-Try these teas:
+According to popular belief, the diuretic and anti-inflammatory properties of some natural infusions can help reduce the size of cysts.

-A healthy, balanced diet, rich in vitamin E and omega 3 fatty acids, can go a long way when you have breast cysts, besides being good for your overall health.
-On the other hand, consumption of too much salt, processed food, food with high fat content, and caffeine is not recommended.
+A healthy, balanced diet, rich in vitamin E and omega 3 fatty acids, can go a long way when you have breast cysts.